Atlético draws with Barcelona and keeps Liga lead - WHIZ News

-MADRID (AP) — Atlético Madrid held on as leader of the Spanish league by holding Barcelona to 0-0 at the Camp Nou Stadium on Saturday.
+MADRID (AP) — Atlético Madrid held on to its Spanish league lead again, this time by earning a draw against Lionel Messi’s Barcelona at the Camp Nou Stadium.

-Atlético remained two points in front of Barcelona with three rounds to go, still in position to win its first league title since 2014.
+Last week, it benefitted from a Barcelona setback to remain at the top, and on Sunday it will need Real Madrid to stumble to avoid losing first place.

+Atlético drew with Barcelona 0-0 on Saturday to fend off the Catalan club’s charge.
+It will depend on Sevilla to hold off Madrid when they meet on Sunday; Zinedine Zidane’s team would take the lead with a home win.

 Atlético played well at the Camp Nou but couldn’t capitalize on its chances, with Luis Suárez unable to break through with a goal against his former club.

-Lionel Messi had some of the few chances for Barcelona, his best near the end of the first half after a great run past defenders.
-But his shot was brilliantly saved by Atlético goalkeeper Jan Oblak.
+Messi had some of the few chances for Barcelona, his best near the end of the first half after a great run past defenders.
+But his shot was brilliantly saved by Oblak.
 Messi’s 90th-minute free kick just missed the post.

 Barcelona defender Ronald Araújo had a goal disallowed for offside in the 70th.